lansalpc/xlsx-git/README.md

 # xlsx-git
-Convert .xlsx files to XML before committing them to git
+Convert .xlsx files to XML before committing them to git Altered all .xslx references to .docx

+It seems very error prone - like losing your document.
+Did not repack the docx.
+Spent too much time on a maybe feature.
+If its to be done it needs someone highly proficient at git hooks and proper error handling and checking, especially how you move from a repo which doesn't use these hooks to one that does.
+It seems very slow to checkout a branch.

 ## Overview
 .xlsx (and other MS Office files) are stored as ZIP-compressed XML files.
 Git, by default, treats them as binary files, so whenever you make a change to an Excel file and then commit it to your repo, almost the entire content of the file changes.
 Git tools like git-diff or git-revert thus can't do much good.